owenchokor/medgenius/README.md

 - pdf_source : You can either use your local pdf files(local) or files from the S3 bucket(download).
 - preprocess : We implemented tabular data and image preprocessing to feed in the RAG model.
 Pass --preprocess True to enable preprocessing, and False to use only plaintext.

-The diagram below shows out preprocessing scheme.
+The diagram below shows our preprocessing scheme.
 ![Preprocessing Scheme](./logo/preprocessing_scheme.png)

 ## Target Users